Maintenance Therapy for Ovarian Cancer

 When is maintenance therapy needed?

-Several factors will determine which maintenance therapy drug your doctor will recommend.
-This includes:2
+Several factors will determine which maintenance therapy drug your doctor recommends.
+This includes:1,4

 - Results of your tumor or genetic testing

-- How well your cancer responded to chemotherapy
+- How well your cancer responded to your initial treatment

 PARP inhibitors

-Three PARP inhibitors are used for maintenance therapy in certain forms of ovarian cancer:2
+These PARP inhibitors are used for maintenance therapy in certain forms of ovarian cancer:4

 The specific PARP inhibitor used for ovarian cancer maintenance therapy depends on several factors.
-These include previous treatments and whether you have a genetic or tumor mutation.
+This includes previous treatments and whether you have certain genetic or tumor mutations.4

 How long does maintenance therapy last?